Wedding Bells & Bills: How to Financially Plan for Your Big Day

 When you close your eyes and picture your wedding, what comes to mind?
 What does it look and feel like?
 Describe it to each other.
 Do you see a beach, a rustic barn, a country club, your parents' backyard, another country?
 Write it down.
 No detail to large or small at this point.
 It’ll all be helpful to revisit when your eyes are burning staring at tablecloth swatches in a few months.

 What’s most important about your wedding?
-Is it about having everyone you know there going all out or a few people you love really getting to connect?
+Is it about having everyone you know they're going all out or a few people you love really getting to connect?
 Is it a week-long saga or an awesome afternoon?

 Who’s coming?
 Closest family and friends?
 Co-workers?
 Extended cousins you haven’t seen in 10 years?
 This is where starting with a number can help.